Funeral Planning Guide

 Planning a Funeral For a Loved One

-A funeral is a way to honor and celebrate the life of a loved one who has passed away, but also an important step for those who are still around to grieve for them.
+A funeral is a way to honor and celebrate the life of a loved one who has passed away, but also an important step for those who are still there to grieve for them.
 If you spoke with your loved one about what they wanted at their funeral, relaying that information to the funeral director can speed up the planning process as they will have years of knowledge and experience.
-However, if you are planning without any knowledge of what the deceased would have wanted,
+However, if you are planning a funeral without any knowledge of what the deceased would have wanted, our exemplary and compassionate staff can guide you through the process and help you plan the perfect funeral.

 When pre-planning your funeral, you have the option to pre-pay for the services.
 Everyone may not opt to pre-pay, but should you choose to, we will guide you through the steps.